andyed/2pane-browser/README.md

 2.  **For a 2-pane view**: Single-click the extension's icon in your browser toolbar.
 3.  **For a 3-pane view**: Double-click the extension's icon.
 4. To close the split view, simply click the extension icon again (either single or double-click works).

+## Options

+To configure the extension's advanced features:

+1. Right-click the extension's icon in your browser toolbar.
+2. Select **Options**.
+3. Here you can:
+    *   **Auto-Split Rules**: Enter URL fragments (e.g., `/docs`, `example.com/blog`) one per line.
+If a page's URL contains any of these fragments, it will automatically open in a 2-pane view.
+    *   **Minimum Width Trigger**: Enable this option and specify a pixel width.
+The extension will only auto-split (from URL memory or auto-split rules) if your screen is wider than this value.
+This prevents unwanted splits on smaller screens.
+    *   Click **Save** to apply your changes.